mariosggg/Project_Amea/README.md

 # Tourism and Disability

-Persons with disabilities includes  an appreciate 15 per cent of the world’s population, or one billion people, of whom 80 per cent live in developing countries and are overrepresented among those living in perfect misery.
+Persons with disabilities includes  an appreciate 15 per cent of the world’s population, or one billion people, of whom 80 per cent live in developing countries and are overrepresented among those living in perfect misery.They are frequently enqounter